 People are more likely to quit if the job causes high stress, tension, and anxiety in their personal lives.

-As a result, their work quality will decline, affecting the company's bottom line in the long run.
-Like a domino effect, your people will stop enjoying their work and will eventually quit.
+As a result, their work quality will decline, affecting its bottom line in the long run.
+So, like a domino effect, your people will stop enjoying their work and will eventually quit.

 How do job satisfaction and employee engagement impact your daily company operations?
 Do you have any more insights into how to enhance either of them?
-We’d love to hear it in the comments below.
+We’d love to hear your thoughts on it!